The following is a series of questions and answers designed to help you understand how Arlia Tattoo handles it's Tattoo Booking Process.

 "When Will I hear back from you, I sent in my email 'x' amount of days ago."

-Once we open the books, we will leave them open for a few days up to a week or so and allow everyone the chance to send in an inquiry.
-We understand that people have work and lives and that not everyone can make a first come first serve type deadline.
-So to be clear, we do NOT book on a first come first serve basis.
-We want everyone to have a fair chance.
+Our books open and close every three months, and typically we wish to book three months out only.
+Once we open the books, we will leave them open for a few days up to a week to allow everyone the chance to send in an inquiry.
+So, to be clear, we do NOT book on a first come first serve basis.
+We select inquiries based on the subject.

-TL:DR The booking process can take up to a few weeks to complete as we try to get everyone in the best we can.
-You will receive a response at some point whether your inquiry was chosen or not.
+TL:DR The booking process can take up to a month to complete as we try to get everyone in the best we can.
+Please be mindful that due to the large volume of inquiries we receive, we are only responding to those that have been selected.

 "MY IDEA Is EXACTLY WHAT YOU would NORMALLY TATTOO, WHY WASN’T I CHOSEN this time around?"

 Imagine you head out on Halloween night for a Trick or Treat adventure.
 You come home and have an entire giant bag of candy and you think to yourself, oh man, I can totally eat all of these!
-Then your hopes are shattered when your parent says, you can only have 40 pieces of the candy.
+Then your hopes are shattered when your parents say you can only have 40 pieces of the candy.

 But if you have a particularly rough Halloween night, and you come home with 23 pieces of candy and you still can only have 40 pieces, then I bet you'd eat all 23 pieces.
 Even if they were peppermints!

-This is how we approach my booking process.
-We only have a certain amount of appointment times through each of the scheduling windows.
-So, it's never that we do not want to do your tattoo, it's simply that we fill the books quickly with the pieces we are most drawn to at that time.
+This is how we approach our booking process.
+We only have a certain amount of slots available each scheduling window.
+So, it's never that we do not want to do your tattoo, it's simply that we fill the books quickly with the pieces the artists are most drawn to at that time.

 TL:DR Unfortunately, we cannot get to every idea that is submitted into the schedule, even all the awesome ones.
 Its not that we do not want to, but we just simply do not have the time in the schedule.